pyOpenSci/lessons/github-git/your-first-contribution.md

   name: python3
 myst_html_meta:
-  "title": "Intro to Collaborative GitHub: Make your first contribution to open source" "description lang=en": "Learn about the steps involved with using GitHub to collaborate and contribute to open source."
+  "title": "Intro to Collaborative GitHub: Make your first contribution to open source" "description lang=en": "Learn the steps involved with using GitHub to collaborate and contribute to open source code and documentation.
+A beginner-friendly guide."
   "keywords": "GitHub, OpenSource, beginner-friendly" "property=og:locale": "en_US"
 og:image: /images/github/steps-to-contribute.png